PraiseA/Stage2_Hackbio/README.md

 ```
 wget https://zenodo.org/record/2582555/files/SLGFSK-N_231335_r1_chr5_12_17.fastq.gz
 ```
-This command line is used to download all four data.
+This command line is used to download all four data and reference genome.

 ##